OUR TEAM

 Chris Ball

-Since 1994, Chris has been involved in helping many start-up energy projects in throughout Canada to develop and grow into significant entities.
-Chris has also been an advisor to a number of Boards in the emerging energy markets and through his stewardship they are making strides to becoming well-recognized entities in their various fields.
+Chris has also been an advisor to several Boards in the emerging energy markets and through his stewardship they are making strides to becoming well-recognized entities in their various fields.

 Thalia Aspeslet